-The Department of Classics offers two scholarships to assist students in their travels to Rome.
+The Department of Classics offers several scholarships to assist students in their travels to Rome.

 Franklin College Study Abroad Program Scholarship